-12.4.4 Initialization and Binding Equations of Components in Functions
+12.4.4 Initialization and Binding Equations

 Components in a function can be divided into three groups:

 - Public components which are input formal parameters. - Public components which are output formal parameters. - Protected components which are local variables, parameters, or constants.